MrRThomas/Detroit/Readme.md

 2020 Nov 30 - Added the single.php, added post navigation on for index.php and removed the colored bar off of the main-footer selector on style.css

 2021 Aug 19 - Changed the index.php to show a summary of posts opposed to a full post.
 People like summaries instead of the full deal.

+2021 Sep 28 - Added date and author code for single.php.
+Should've done that from the beginning.